zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 That’s not a very good definition by Harry of exoti c species.
 There are plants and animals that you’re not allowed to bring into a cou ntry that are not exotic, meaning that are found normally in that country, bu t for a variety of reasons you’re not allowed to bring them in.
 This, by the w ay, is also sometimes the case when you go from state to state in the United State s.
 Normally when you go from one state to another, there is no person there chec king to see if you have certain items that you are bringing into that state, but th ere are exceptions to that.

 Here in California, if you drive into the state of California, you will be stopped by a California officer, a government official, who will  ask if you are bringing in certain kinds of plants or fruits.
 Because California has a  large agriculture industry – that is, it grows a lot of food – it has to be careful t hat you’re not bringing in certain diseases with your plants that would affect the pla nts here in California.
-Hawaii also has a similar system where they may check to m ake sure you’re not bringing in certain kinds of fruit or plants into the state of Hawaii when you arrive at the airport.
+Hawaii also has a similar system where they may check to make sure you’re not bringing in certain kinds of fruit or plants into the state of Hawaii when you arrive at the airport.

 Harry also mentions animals coming into the country  that cannot be brought in “without quarantine” (quarantine).
 Certain animals can be brought into a country if they are allowed to spend time separated from ot her animals to make sure that they don’t have any illnesses or diseases.
 Christin a says, “Plants?
 You mean like these herb plants I bought?”
 “Herbs” are basically plants whose leaves are used to season or flavor food – things like parsley, sag e, rosemary, and thyme – just like the song.
 You remember?
 “Parsley, sage, rosema ry, and thyme.”
 Simon and Garfunkel, people.
 Look it up on YouTube.